 '''

 ij> connect 'sample' as sample1;

 ij> connect 'newDB;create=true' as newDB;

 ij(NEWDB)> show connections;

 SAMPLE1 - jdbc:derby:sample

 NEWDB - jdbc:derby:newDB;create=true

 = current connection

 ij(NEWDB)>

 '''

 SHOW FUNCTIONS

-SHOW FUNCTIONS displays all functions in the database.
+The SHOW FUNCTIONS command displays all functions in the database.
 By default, both system functions and user-defined functions appear in the output.

-If IN schemaName is specified, then only the functions in the specified schema are displayed.
+If IN schemaName is specified, only the functions in the specified schema are displayed.